 Kwangsup Kim studies constitutional design with a mission to protect human rights and balance the powers for pro-democracy.
 After retiring from the Navy in 2000, Kwangsup worked as a senior counselor for the Korean National Assembly.
 In January 2011, he won the grand prize from the Speaker of the National Assembly.
 Kwangsup has worked in the FKCC (Future Korea Constitution Committee) preparing constitutional law of unification, and in the UN-MDG FORUM, a group which advocates food security and works to eradicate poverty.
 Over time Kwangsup has also gained political campaign experience, most notably during the Korean presidential election of 2007 where he participated in making a presidential election pledge as a member of policy room.
 Since 2007 Kwangsup has been an academic director and vice chairperson of the Committee of Women’s Rights at the Human Rights & Welfare Institution of Korea.
 He also became a member of the Board of Directors at The Correction Welfare Society of Korea in 2012.

-Rafael Macia Briedis is currently in his sixth year of a joint JD/PhD. in law and democracy.
+Rafael Macia Briedis is currently completing a joint JD/PhD in Law and Democracy at Indiana University.
 Prior to coming to Indiana, he obtained an undergraduate law degree from the University of Navarra and, while pursuing his JD, he interned with the Inter-American Commission on Human Rights, the ABA Rule of Law Initiative, and the Commonwealth Human Rights Initiative in New Delhi (India).
+He has also taught as an Associate Instructor at IU, and as part-time Lecturer for the Department of Political Science at Indiana State University.

 Rafael’s research focuses on the relationship between constitutional supremacy and popular self-determination in the context of constitutional reform processes, as well as on the implications of that relationship for the design of government institutions.
 He is particularly interested in Venezuela, and his current work looks at how the invocation of the theory of constituent power during the 1999 constitution-making process contributed to the subsequent breakdown of democratic accountability in that country.